9 Easy Ways to Improve Your Website Better (in 2023)

 Even iThemes Security setup and onboarding experience are designed to allow anyone to secure their WordPress website in under 10 minutes, without becoming a tech guru.

-After-all website security is the most crucial part to make your blog safe and secure.
+After all website security is the most crucial part of making your blog safe and secure.

 4. Make Your Site Backups